kneron/document_center/docs/python_app/app_flow_manual.md

 1. Make sure your python function takes the same two parameters as the preprocesses function.
 2. You will need to get the data from the output inference.
 To get the output data, you should call either csim_to_np or dynasty_to_np, depending on whether you are using CSIM or Dynasty inference.
 This will place all of the output data into a list of numpy arrays.
 This function can be referenced at python_flow/postprocess/convert.py, and example usage can be found in app/app1/postprocess/fd.py.
 Use this data in your postprocess function.
-3. Copy your python module into your application's directory under "app/".
+3. Copy your python module into your application's directory under "app/your_app/postprocess".
-4. In mapping.py, import your python module.
-5. Add a key, value pair with your custom function as the value to the mapping called POST in mapping.py.
-The key you add here should be the value that goes in the "post_type" field in the input JSON.
+4. The key that goes in the "pre_type" field in the input JSON will be the name of your function, as defined [here](#adding-own-flows).
-6. Run the flow if it ready!
+5. Run the flow if it ready!

 #### Python defined (720)
 1. Make sure your python function takes the same two parameters as the preprocesses function.